kiwiz-dev/scrap-io-apidoc/source/includes/_export.md

 ### Body parameters

-**Important informations**

-- Unless otherwise specified, a non-required field will be null by default (even if not passed in parameters).
-- Filters are ignore if not present or null.
-For example, if website_has_instagram set to true, we'll return results WITH instagram links, if set to false we'll return results WITHOUT instagram links and if not present at all we'll return results WITH or WITHOUT instagram links.

-**Parameters**

 | Parameter | Type | Required | Options | Description |
 |---|---|---|---|---|
 | name | string | yes if auto_name not present or false |  | The name of the export.
 Must be unique, min 3 char and max 255 char. |